MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-7-Acquisition-Planning/subpart-7.1-Acquisition-Plans/section-7.105.md

 (iii) For information technology acquisitions using Internet Protocol, discuss whether the requirements documents include the Internet Protocol compliance requirements specified in 11.002(g) or a waiver of these requirements has been granted by the agency's Chief Information Officer.

+(iv) For information technology acquisitions, identify the applicable ICT accessibility standard(s).
+When an exception or an exemption to the standard(s) applies, the plan must list the exception and/or exemption, and the item(s) to which it applies.
+For those items listing 39.204 or 39.205(a)(1) or (2), the corresponding accessibility standard does not need to be identified.
+See subpart 39.2 and 36 CFR 1194.1.

-(iv) For each contract (and order) contemplated, discuss the strategy to transition to firm-fixed-price contracts to the maximum extent practicable.
+(v) For each contract (and order) contemplated, discuss the strategy to transition to firm-fixed-price contracts to the maximum extent practicable.
 During the requirements development stage, consider structuring the contract requirements, *i.e.,* line items, in a manner that will permit some, if not all, of the requirements to be awarded on a firm-fixed-price basis, either in the current contract, future option years, or follow-on contracts.
 This will facilitate an easier transition to a firm-fixed-price contract, because a cost history will be developed for a recurring definitive requirement.

 (6) *Budgeting and funding.* Include budget estimates, explain how they were derived, and discuss the schedule for obtaining adequate funds at the time they are required (see subpart 32.7).